GOTS what is that?

 4. Wet processing

-The next stage is the wet processing.
+The next phase is wet processing.
 This step may involve various treatments such as dyeing, bleaching, washing, printing, bonding.

-Manufacturing is the last step in the production process of GOTS certified textiles.
-This step varies from product to product and can range from cutting, cutting and filling to stitching, labeling and packaging.
+Manufacturing is the final step in the production process of GOTS certified textiles.
+This step varies from product to product and can range from cutting, trimming and filling to stitching, labeling and packaging.

-Retail, or trade, is the last phase of the chain that GOTS controls.
+Retail, or trade, is the final phase of the chain that GOTS controls.
 It is precisely the fact that the entire chain is monitored that makes GOTS so valuable.

-Organizations that buy and sell materials must not change the labeling or the product itself before making it available to retailers or consumers.
+Organizations that purchase and sell materials may not change the labeling or the product itself before making it available to retailers or consumers.

-Shops and direct-to-consumer (DTC) brands that sell GOTS textiles are not required to obtain the certification themselves.
-However, many voluntarily apply for the certification to give their customers clear assurance about the quality and environmental friendliness of their products.
-SUITE702 BV naturally also has a GOTS certification.
+Stores and direct-to-consumer (DTC) brands that sell GOTS textiles are not required to obtain the certification themselves.
+However, many voluntarily apply for certification to give their customers clear assurance about the quality and environmental friendliness of their products.
+SUITE702 BV of course also has a GOTS certification.
 Our GOTS number is: CU 1010023.
 See also the GOTS website .

 Is GOTS only for cotton?

-The Global Organic T extile Standard has been developed for various natural fibers, including fibers from organically grown plants and organically raised animals.
-Although cotton is the most common organic textile, GOTS certified products can also be made from linen, silk, cashmere, wool, lamb reverse and down.
-For example, the washed linen of SUITE702, which consists of 55% linen and 45% cotton, is also fully GOTS certified.
+The G lobal O rganic T extile Standard has been developed for various natural fibers, including fibers from organically grown plants and organically raised animals.
+Although cotton is the most common organic textile, GOTS certified products can also be made from linen, silk, cashmere, wool, reverse lamb and down.
+For example, the washed linen from SUITE702, which consists of 55% linen and 45% cotton, is also fully GOTS certified.

 What types of products are GOTS certified?

-From certified organic clothing to bed linen and bedding, you can find all kinds of GOTS certified products in the market.
-In fact, far too little.
+From certified organic clothing to bed linen and bedding, you can find all kinds of GOTS-certified products on the market.
+Actually far too little.
 The total supply of organic textiles is less than 5%.
-Of course it has to go up.
+Of course that has to increase.
 As mentioned, all our bed and bath textiles are GOTS certified.
 Here's a brief overview:

-Note: The eye pillows are made from the cutting remnants of the (certified) percale cotton fitted sheet.
+Note: The eye pillows are made from the trimmings of the (certified) percale cotton fitted sheet.
 These are made in a sheltered workshop in Portugal by people with a distance to the labor market.
 This sheltered workshop is not GOTS certified, so we cannot offer it as such.
-But the cotton is of course just organic.
+But of course the cotton is organic.

 Is GOTS- certified organic bedding worth it?

-Since GOTS certified organic products are made using very specific and ethical processes, the extra costs for organic bedding are due to more expensive and sustainable production methods.
-We think GOTS-certified organic bedding is more than worth the investment.
-Actually, as far as we are concerned, it goes without saying that we make products in this world that respect nature and fellow human beings.
+Since GOTS-certified organic products are made using very specific and ethical processes, the additional costs for organic bedding are due to more expensive and sustainable production methods.
+We believe GOTS-certified organic bedding is more than worth the investment.
+In fact, as far as we are concerned, it is self-evident that we make products in this world that respect nature and fellow humans.

 Organic cotton is scarce and considerably more expensive.
-In addition to the fact that purchasing is more expensive, we, like all other links in the chain, need to have our administration in order.
+In addition to the fact that purchasing is more expensive, we, like all other links in the chain, must have our administration very well in order.
 After all, the entire chain must be sustainable and socially responsible.
-Only then can you truly speak of a sustainable organic product.
-That is why we are also annoyed that too many brands are greenwashing.
+Only then can you really speak of a sustainable organic product.
+That is why we are disturbed by the fact that too many brands engage in greenwashing.
 Brands often claim that they are sustainable, or with their own invented claims and logos such as “XXX says it's okay”.
-There is no monitoring at all by external parties.
-We also often see brands say that it is free of chemicals and therefore sustainable and responsible.
+There is no checking at all by external parties.
+We also often see brands saying that it is free of chemicals and therefore sustainable and responsible.
 But this only says something about the last link.
-The entire textile chain is extremely polluting (and highly debatable socially).
-Just checking whether chemicals have been left behind in the textile is not enough.
-All we have to do is raise the ambition.
-We are convinced that we do this with a GOTS certification.
-Next step is a B-Corp application.
+The entire textile chain is extremely polluting (and socially very questionable).
+Simply checking whether chemicals have been left in the textile is not enough.
+We just have to raise our ambitions.
+We are convinced that we can do this with a GOTS certification.
+The next step is a B-Corp application.
 Together we make the difference.